Skip to main content

 • selection of hardware for high DBMS performance;

-• DBMS installation and standard configuration, which is optimal for the selected configuration;
+• installation of the DBMS and standard configuration, which is optimal for the selected setup;

 • updates and maintenance of the operating system and utility software;

-• cluster reliability and fault tolerance — when you create a fault-tolerant cluster, we provide failover in the event of a failure;
+• cluster reliability and resiliency — when you create a resilient cluster, we provide failover in the event of a failure;

-• configuring and maintaining the service network for cluster replicas;
+• configuration and maintenance of the service network for cluster replicas;

 • backup — automatic creation and storage of backups;

-• a cluster monitoring system in the control panel;
+• a cluster status monitoring system in the control panel;

 • secure data storage and protection against theft and leaks;

-• availability of resources for cluster scaling, if you have initiated scaling;
+• availability of resources for cluster scaling, if you initiate scaling;

 • technical support.